AbdelrahmanYahia/wes_gatk/README.md

                         path to reference fasta file --caller-extra-args '-args'
                         Extra arguments for caller, use it with no spaces and add = ( --caller-extra-args='-arg1 -arg2' )
+  --calling-threads N   Number of threads to use during variant calling [default = 4] --calling-mem N       Memory in GB to use during variant calling [default = 8]

 Snakemake Options:
   --dry-run             performs snakemake dry run